A Sublime Text 3 color scheme inspired by flight instruments and jetliner cockpits.

 A Single Scheme for Day and Night

-Color choices and contrast between background and foreground were tuned over multiple days and nights (and across multiple monitors) in an attempt at becoming more than just a “dark theme” - so leave those blinds open to get your Vitamin D, or turn that dimmer switch waaaay down to set the mood.
+Color choices and contrast between background and foreground were tuned over multiple days and nights (and across multiple monitors) in an attempt at becoming more than just a “dark theme”.

 Logical Color Groupings